LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-4.md

 }
 ```

 Obviously, a user program starts from `main`, and the entry address is `0x0`.
-Of cause we can change that to any address, because the entry address will be set into the CSR "sepc", and once the CPU switch to user mode, the user program will start from there.
+Of cause, we can change that to any address, because the entry address will be set into the CSR "sepc", and once the CPU switches to user mode, the user program will start from there.

-Besides, like we mentioned before, every processes need a dedicated stack that allows kernel [code](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L272) running on it.
+Besides, like we mentioned before, every process needs a dedicated stack that allows kernel [code](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L272) running on it.
 The following code shows the initialization of every kernel stacks:

 ```rust
 // proc.rs